 Minority Biomedical Research Support - Support of Continuous Research Excellence

 (MBRS/SCORE): The MBRS-SCORE program has received continuous funding since 1973 from National Institutes of Health, the National Institute General Medical Sciences.
 The primary goals of the program are to increase the number of minority scientists in biomedical research and to enhance the infrastructure which supports biomedical research at institutions that serve large numbers of minority students.
 For more information contact Dr. Terrrance L. Johnson (Phone: 615-963-5748; E-mail: firstname.lastname@example.org)

 Project Tiger Teach (PTT

 ): The TSU PTT program is a National Science Foundation (NSF) Robert

 Noyce Teacher Scholarship Program that seeks to encourage talented science, technology, engineering, and mathematics majors and professionals to become K-12 mathematics and science teachers.
 It provides funds to institutions of higher education to support scholarships, stipends, and academic programs for undergraduate STEM majors and post-baccalaureate students holding STEM degrees who earn a teaching credential and commit to teaching in high-need K-12 school districts.
-(Phone 615-963-5769; e-mail: firstname.lastname@example.org)
+For more information contact Dr. Elaine Martin (Phone 615-963-5769; e-mail: email@example.com)